KarpelesLab/strftime/README.md

 Please note that this benchmark only uses the subset of conversion specifications that are supported by *ALL* of the libraries compared.

-## Internals

-This strftime implementation works by writing to a io.Writer by default.
-If using Format instead of FormatF, it will write internally to a buffer, which is then returned as string.

-Go provides two methods to accomplish this starting go 1.10: bytes.Buffer (available in earlier versions) or the new strings.Builder.
-In go 1.10 strings.Builder is still a bit slow, bug go 1.11 benchmark gets much closer to bytes.Buffer, with slightly less memory usage (208 B/op with strings.Builder vs 227 B/op with bytes.Buffer).

-Because of this, it has been decided to stay with bytes.Buffer for now, but tests will have to be run again with new Go versions.